Transitioning at Carolina

 - Ask for an appointment specifically for transition related hormone therapy or transgender care.

-Hormone therapy is available through Campus Health.
-Dr. Anne Stephens coordinates this service using an informed consent protocol.
+Hormone therapy is available through Campus Health using an informed consent protocol.
 This means there is no requirement for students to present a letter from a mental health professional in order to begin hormone therapy.
 The provider seen would perform an initial assessment, coordinate care, and provide secondary consultation if necessary.

 Avery Cook from Counseling and Psychological Services (CAPS) is available to meet with anyone who wants to speak with a counselor about transition related hormone therapy but there is no requirement that you do so to pursue treatment.
 Email Avery at firstname.lastname@example.org and ask to schedule an appointment for transition related matters.